HexaField/decentralized-agent-coding-framework/architecture.md

 # Architecture Overview

+Updated: 2025-10-04

 This document captures the current architecture at a high level: the core components, how they interact, and the main request/flow traces.
-It reflects the CRD/operator-only design that is implemented in this repo today.
+It reflects the current distributed-only design (no local/stub modes).
+The Dashboard drives setup and orchestration, the Orchestrator manages scheduling and cluster interactions, and per-org clusters run Agents managed through a Kubernetes Operator and CRD.

 ## System context

+- Dashboard (Node/Express + SPA)
+  - Web UI and minimal API server (TypeScript/Express, HTTPS in dev).
+  - Handles initial setup via Server-Sent Events (SSE) at `/api/setup/stream` for connect/create flows.
+  - Proxies orchestration calls and embeds editor access via reverse proxies.
 - Orchestrator (Go)
-  - Lightweight control plane with a REST API.
+  - Lightweight control plane with a REST API and health endpoint.
-  - Tracks tasks and agents in memory (MVP) and submits AgentTask Custom Resources to org clusters.
+  - Tracks tasks/agents in memory (MVP) and can submit AgentTask Custom Resources to org clusters (CRD path).
-  - No imperative/script deployments; the Operator owns reconciliation.
-- Dashboard (Node/Express + SPA)
-  - Web UI for operators and a minimal server for health/state and commands.
-  - Proxies/sends scheduling requests to the Orchestrator.
+  - Provides helper endpoints for editor port-forwarding and cluster interactions.
 - Agent (Go + code-server)
   - Runs inside each organization’s Kubernetes cluster.
   - Created and managed by the Operator in response to AgentTask CRs.
-  - Pulls context, executes work, and exposes an editor (code-server) on port 8443.
+  - Pulls context, executes work, emits artifacts, and exposes code-server on port 8443.
-  - Emits artifacts (e.g., last_pr.json) into a shared state path.
+- Operator + CRD (Kubernetes)
+  - AgentTask CRD models a unit of agent work; an Operator reconciles CRs into Deployments/Services.
+  - Deployed per org cluster; operator manifests and wiring exist in this repo.
 - Mesh (Headscale/Tailscale)
-  - Provides secure peer-to-peer connectivity between local/dev services and cluster-resident agents.
+  - Secure overlay network between local/dev services and cluster agents.
-  - Uses a local Headscale controller and the Tailscale Operator for K8s when applicable.
+  - Local Headscale controller supported; tailscale CLI used for device join.
+Tailscale Operator is optional.
 - Clusters (Talos per organization)
-  - Each org has its own Talos-managed Kubernetes cluster.
+  - Each org has a Talos-managed Kubernetes cluster.
-  - Agents are deployed on a per-org basis.
+  - Kubeconfig and talosconfig are generated/written under the shared state directory per org.

 ## Component diagram